swetland/zx81-keyboard/README.md

 https://www.wasdkeyboards.com/61-key-custom-cherry-mx-keycap-set.html

-In the [keycaps](keycaps/) directory there are two versions of the SVG files, based on the templated provided by wasd.
+In the [keycaps](keycaps/) directory there are two versions of the SVG files, based on the template provided by wasd.
 The "paths" version has been converted to paths and is suitable for submitting for an order.
 The other version keeps the text elements as text for easier editing, but must be converted to paths before using for ordering.